bizz84/MVCoreDataStack/README.md

 The core data stack is built so that the main MOC runs on the main queue and writes directly to the persistence store coordinator.
 The private MOC runs on a private queue and has the main MOC as its parent, so that when changes are saved to the private MOC, the main MOC is automatically updated.

-This guarantees optimal performance and prevents the main thread from locking provided that write/delete/save operations are performed on the private MOC.
+This guarantees optimal performance and minimises the time the main thread is locked provided that write/delete/save operations are performed on the private MOC.

 When the SQLite store is used, saves to the private MOC are always followed by corresponding saves in the main MOC to ensure that the changes are persisted.
 This is not necessary when using an in memory store.